-In the San Francisco Bay Area, most employees are on an “at-will” contract.
-This means that, at any time, the employer or the employee can decide it’s not working out and end the relationship.
-Generally, an at-will contract (and some standard contracts) also include a 90-day probation period for new hires.
+In the San Francisco Bay Area, most employees are on an "at-will" contract.
+This means that, at any time, the employer or the employee can decide it's not working out and end the relationship.
+Generally, an at-will contract (and some standard contracts) includes a 90-day probation period for new hires.
 During probation, the employee is hired, but if for any reason within the next 90 days it doesn't work out, then they're out.

 Often the 90-day probation period for new hires comes and goes without a word.
 Usually, this is because people are busy or there's no process in place.
 However, the 90-day marker is a perfect time to gather feedback from your new employees.

-Using a 90-day onboarding survey can provide you with feedback from new employees about which onboarding practices are working, the recruiting process and any new hire enablement programs.
+Using a 90-day onboarding survey can provide you with feedback from new employees about which onboarding practices are working, the recruiting process, and any new hire enablement programs.
 The employee is still new enough to have timely feedback, but they're also integrated enough to know if the practices were effective in getting them up to speed and if they have what they need to be successful.

 Your new hire check-in questions should help you understand: